Virtual colonoscopy

 The information contained on this page and in any third party websites referred to on this page is not intended nor implied to be a substitute for professional medical advice nor is it intended to be for medical diagnosis or treatment.
 Third party websites are not owned or controlled by Bupa and any individual may be able to access and post messages on them.
 Bupa is not responsible for the content or availability of these third party websites.
 We do not accept advertising on this page.

-- Bowel cancer screening: guidelines for CTC imaging.
-Public Health England. www.gov.uk, updated 12 March 2021
+- Guidance.
+Bowel cancer screening: Guidelines for CTC imaging.
+NHS England. www.gov.uk, updated 4 October 2024

 - Bowel cancer screening: having a colonoscopy.
-Public Health England. www.gov.uk, updated 31 October 2021
+NHS England. www.gov.uk, updated 28 July 2022

-- Diverticular disease.
-NICE Clinical Knowledge Summaries. cks.nice.org.uk, last revised December 2021
+- Diverticular disease: how should I assess a person with suspected diverticular disease?
+NICE Clinical Knowledge Summaries. cks.nice.org.uk, last revised December 2023

-- Colon capsule endoscopy.
+- Capsule endoscopy.
 Cancer Research UK. www.cancerresearchuk.org, last reviewed 6 December 2021